Achie72/clock_mage/README.md

 Dropped spells will dissapear in 10 seconds, so if you don't want to switch your current one out, just leave it be.
 ARCANE MINES ARE NOT IMPLEMENTED, SKIP THEM!

+**Forging Runes:**

 In Addition the game can drop rune shard which you can spend by pressing "Select"/Enter and entering the forge menu.
+You can forge runes from rune shards enemies drop at random.

+**Runes:**

 Blood Rune: Increases health.
 Water rune: Life regen.